younata/coz-e/src/build_log/chapter_4.md

 ## F-22 Bulkhead

 Status: Attempt number 2 has aft face glassed, with doubler installed.
-Need to trim off some excess fiberglass & glass forward face.
+Forward face is glassed.
+Awaiting curing.

 Tip: When adding the doubler, be sure to apply wet micro to both sides of the doubler.
 Micro is supposed to applied to every side of foam that touches glass.

 I had built out one F-22 bulkhead, with the aft face looking pretty decent.
 However, I had made a number of errors glassing the forward side.
 These errors were such that I'd essentially have to strip most of the fiberglass from the forward side.
 Additionally, after discussing this with other people, I realized that I had added way too much wet micro to the foam.
 With both of those, I made the decision to remake the F-22 bulkhead entirely.

 For the second go around, I had ordered more clark foam to use.
 Which meant I could be way more liberal with material usage as this high-density clark foam is not used after this chapter.
 This meant that I could minimize the amount of joins I needed to make, which made things a little bit easier.

-I still haven't glassed this second attempt.
+Glassing the aft face went went.
+It took a while before I got around to trimming the excess fiberglass.
+Once I did, the next day I glassed the aft face.

 ## Landing Gear Bulkheads